 Perhaps one of the longest-running studies of a ketogenic diet intervention has shown that blood BHB can be consistently elevated through compliant and prolonged carbohydrate restriction.
-Throughout a 2-year keto diet intervention (in type 2 diabetics), average blood BHB was maintained around 0.27mM, and over 61% of the study participants achieved a blood BHB level >0.5mM (“physiological ketosis”) at least once during the study.
+Throughout a 2-year keto diet intervention in type 2 diabetics, average blood BHB was maintained around 0.27mM.
+Over 61% of participants achieved a blood BHB level >0.5mM (“physiological ketosis”) at least once during the study.

 Can the benefits of BHB and ketosis be achieved without manipulating lifestyle or diet?
 This might seem impossible.

 But as previously discussed, ketosis can also be achieved using exogenous means—in this case through BHB supplements.
-Exogenous ketone suppleents are a quicker alternative to boosting blood BHB, and might have some use for athletes or people looking for a mental edge.
+Exogenous ketone supplements are a quicker alternative to boosting blood BHB and might have some use for athletes or people looking for a mental edge.

 Exogenous ketones come in many forms including ketone salts, MCT oil, and ketone esters.

 Let’s take a look at how each of these can be used to raise BHB.

 BHB salts are supplements that contain a ketone (BHB) bound to a mineral, like sodium or potassium.

 When these supplements are consumed, the salt dissociates into its individual ions and releases BHB, which then raises circulating concentrations of BHB in the blood to levels around 0.5mM-1mM.

 Ketone salts might be a cost-effective way to increase blood BHB (they’re cheaper than a lot of other ketone supplements), but they may have some downsides.
 Studies on ketone salts have revealed side-effects including GI distress in some individuals,